 Step Two: Get test results confirming the severity of your condition.

 While some people with COPD experience crippling side effects, others continue to function rather normally and may not even know they have it.
 This means, when applying for SSDI, it is important to provide the SSA with as much physical evidence as possible to show that your COPD prevents you from living your normal life.

 The best types of evidence you can provide for COPD are spirometry tests (determine your lung capacity), DLCO tests (measure how much oxygen your blood can carry), oxygen saturation tests, and imaging scans of the lungs.
 If your results show a severe obstruction of your breathing in relation to your age, weight and height, you may qualify for disability via the “Blue Book”, the SSA’s disability guidebook.

-If your diagnosis doesn’t fit the Blue Book, this doesn’t mean you are disqualified from receiving benefits — you can still get your application approved by providing enough supporting evidence.
+If your diagnosis does not fit the Blue Book listing, this doesn’t mean you are disqualified from receiving disability benefits — you can still get your application approved by providing enough supporting evidence.